Requirements and guidance notes for consignors, carriers and consignees.

 - workers involved in transport, including handlers and drivers, are protected in both normal and accident conditions.

-All transport of radioactive material within New Zealand must comply with the International Atomic Energy Agency (IAEA) Regulations for the Safe Transport of Radioactive Materials (PDF, 1.5 MB) and the Land Transport Rule: Dangerous Goods 2005 (the Dangerous Goods Rule).
+All transport of radioactive material within New Zealand must comply with the Code of Practice for the Safe Transport of Radioactive Material (ORS C6).
+This Code invokes the latest edition of the International Atomic Energy Agency (IAEA) Regulations for the Safe Transport of Radioactive Materials (PDF, 1.5 MB) and the Land Transport Rule: Dangerous Goods 2005 (the Dangerous Goods Rule).

 The Office of Radiation Safety is New Zealand’s regulatory authority for radiation safety.